animesh-chouhan/advent-of-code/2024/8/README.md

 2. For each pair of antennas find all possible points which lie on the same line
 3. Check if that point lies in the grid

+Part 2 had weak test cases, the corrected code is in `b2.py`.

 ## Results

 | Day | Time     | Rank | Score | Time     | Rank | Score |